viknanda/risk-perspective/README.md

 Writing on information risk.
-The [2013 blog](https://riskperspective.wordpress.com) stays on Wordpress.
+More on the blog at [riskconsulting.in](https://www.risk consulting.in).